-For years For years $y < Y$ , $SUB_y = SS + y \times \frac{ES - SS}{Y}$ For years $y \ge Y$ , $SUB_y = ES$ Where, Units SUB y Y Standardized Unadjusted Baseline value for year y Time in years between the project start date and the year at which the highest legally required stocking level is reached for aboveground standing live carbon stocks.
-This is determined by modeling a forest growth and yield simulation that includes legal and financial constraints (in Step 2, above) tCO 2 e years Starting stocks = PUB0 Ending stocks = The highest legally required stocking level, as determined in Step 2 tCO 2 e tCO 2 e
+For yea For years $y < Y$ , $NUB_y = PUB_0 + y \times \frac{ES - PUB_0}{Y}$ For yea For years $y \ge Y$ , $NUB_y = ES$ Where, Units NUB y Y Normalized Unadjusted Baseline value for year y Time in years between the project start date and the year at which the highest legally required stocking level is reached.
+This is determined by modeling a forest growth and yield simulation that includes legal and financial constraints (in Section 6.1.2.2, above) tCO 2 e/acre years PUB 0 = Initial aboveground standing live and dead carbon stocks per acre within the Project Area (as determined in Section 6.1.2) tCO 2 e/acre ES = Ending stocks = The highest legally required stocking level, as determined in Step 2 tCO 2 e/acre

-Belowground standing live carbon stocks: The belowground portion of the standing live carbon stocks must be standardized in the same way as the aboveground standing live carbon stocks, i.e., either averaged (Equation 6.5), or calculated with an upward-sloping line to a potential terminus (Equation 6.6).
+Belowground standing live carbon stocks: The belowground portion of the standing live carbon stocks must be normalized in the same way as the aboveground standing live carbon stocks, i.e., either averaged (Equation 6.5), or calculated with an upward-sloping line to a potential terminus (Equation 6.6).

 The aboveground and belowground portions of standing dead carbon stocks: Standing dead carbon stocks shall be set at the quantity of carbon stocks present in the standing dead carbon stock pool at the project start date.
 Exceptions may be provided, at the Reserve's discretion, if compelling justification can be provided that standing dead carbon stocks are likely to fluctuate substantially as part of the project's baseline.
-Standing dead stocks are not adjusted based on adjustments to the standing live carbon stocks, but should be combined with the standardized unadjusted baseline for aboveground standing live carbon for the purpose of applying the performance standard criteria in Step 4 below.
+Standing dead stocks are not adjusted based on adjustments to the standing live carbon stocks, but aboveground standing dead stocks should be combined with the normalized unadjusted baseline for aboveground standing live carbon for the purpose of applying the performance standard criteria as described in Section 6.1.2.4 below.
+Aboveground and belowground portions of standing dead carbon stocks should be maintained as separate values, as the aboveground portion will be needed for applying the performance standard criteria.